-There are worse things to collect than art you enjoy — especially when it means you won’t have to fall victim to the complex contractual issues surrounding streaming rights for TV and movies.
+There are worse things to collect than art you enjoy — and there’s something special about owning a physical copy of your favorites movies and TV shows.
 That’s why, despite the fact that plenty of us have taken the opportunity to pare down our collections amid the streaming wars, we’re also still continually adding to our DVD and Blu-ray collections.

 And studios are making it even more appealing to purchase physical media with stunning collector’s edition box sets featuring our favorite films and shows.
-Below, find a selection of some of the most impressive box sets on the market, from stunning packaging to surprising amounts of goodies and everything in between.
+Below, find a selection of some of the impressive box sets on the market, from stunning packaging to surprising amounts of goodies, new movies to pre-order, and everything in between.
 The price tags vary as well, so you’ll be able to find something to fit your budget if you’re looking to spend less than $20 or more than $200.
+For more shopping recommendations, see our list of summer releases from Criterion Collection.

 You can’t beat the price of this collection of 20 different Best Picture winners currently in the Warner Bros. library, which came out between 1929 and 2006.
 Split into three different eras — 1929 to 1942 (“Gone With the Wind” and “Casablanca”); 1946 to 1959 (“An American in Paris,” “Around the World in 80 Days,” “Ben-Hur”); and 1975-2006 (“One Flew Over the Cuckoo’s Nest,” “Amadeus,” “The Departed”) — the films appear on 23 different discs and are accompanied by a 24-page booklet.
 (You can also get a 50-film collection on Blu-ray for $299, if you’re looking to expand your collection and the price tag doesn’t scare you off.)